Principles

 Today I was instructed to start thinking about my final product for this project.

 This meant thinking in a square format about my given song.
 My limitations for this final are colours.
 I'm only able to use CMYK colourways which will definitely make this final design a little more challenging than I originally thought.
+This entry in all honesty covers the rest o the month which was spent on this project.

 With not much idea on where to start, I went back to basics with pencil and paper with some sketches.